BreuerLabs/DaredEVAL/README.md

-*"We don’t manually re-code backprop or rewrite accuracy metrics every time we train a new model, so why are we still re-hacking training data privacy evaluations?"*

 ---
 *"We don’t manually re-code backprop or rewrite accuracy metrics every time we train a new model, so why are we still re-hacking training data privacy evaluations?"*
 ---